Tintri VMstore Versus other Cloud Automation

 Cloud automation is often driven by orchestrators.
 While these can be very powerful, they rely on the underlying infrastructure’s capabilities for their worklfows.
 An example is vRealize Orchestrator (vRO), which I will use later as an example.

-An orchestrator that applies automation on top of a Tintri infrastructure can perform tasks at the VM or vDisk level.
+An orchestrator that applies automation on top of Tintri Intelligent Infrastructure can perform tasks at the VM or vDisk level.
 As a result, they can be easily mapped to cloud services for use by end users.
 These value-added tasks cover advanced features for data synchronization, data protection, and Quality of Service (QoS).

 These tasks can’t be easily mapped to services you can offer to end users.
 Here’s what happens when you try to map orchestrator tasks for volume- or LUN-based storage into an end-to-end automation for protection policies.